 - Rinse your hair with plenty of water and wash it with the same products as always.

 Tips to avoid frizzy hair

-- Style your hair in a “Pony tail”: Wash your hair as you always do and then apply a good amount of conditioner with coconut oil or castor oil.
+- Style your hair in a ponytail: Wash your hair and then apply a good amount of conditioner with coconut oil or castor oil.
 Rinse with cold water and comb with a wide tooth comb.
-Always use cloth hair ties instead of elastic bands that can put pressure on your hair.
-Take it out once your hair has dried.
+Always use cloth hair ties instead of elastic bands.
+Take the ponytail out once your hair has dried.

 - Use an anti-frizz mask after washing your hair, but before drying it.
 Although it may seem obvious, don’t overdry your hair because this will make it frizzier.

 - After washing your hair, comb it to the left, wait a few minutes, and then comb it to the other side.
-Then brush it as you normally would.
+Then, brush it as you normally would.

 - Use products, such as shampoo and conditioner, that are specially made for dry hair.